long14542/Chaos-Fantasy/README.md

 ### For the gameplay to work, you need to play the character selector scene first

-You need to make sure the enemyName in EnemyHandler and enemyName in EnemySpawner are EXACTLY THE SAME, if not the object pool won't work
+You need to make sure e_name in EnemyScriptableObject and enemyName in EnemySpawner are EXACTLY THE SAME, if not the object pool won't work